 He is a director of JD & RD Wallace Ltd and Kotare Ltd, two Waikato and King Country based farming groups.
 Richard is also on the St Peter’s School Foundation committee.

 An independent board member since 2009, Ross has a strong dairy operational background with New Zealand Dairy Group, New Zealand Dairy Foods and the wider Australasian dairy industry.
 Ross has also held international senior executive positions within the meat, packaging, food and wool industries, as well as in engineering, innovation and consulting.
 A food technologist by background, Ross has an AMP:ISMP from Harvard Business School.
 He has farming interests and is also a director of several engineering and private companies.

 A board member since 2012, Mark’s links with Tatua go back to his birth, growing up in a house on the Tatua site where his father Neil was Managing Director.
-Mark’s extensive dairy industry experience includes various senior executive positions within Tatua, the New Zealand Dairy Group (General Manager), Fonterra (Managing Director Asia Ingredients), Livestock Improvement (CEO).
-He is currently CEO of PGG Wrightson.
-He is also a director of the Northern Districts Cricket Association.
+Mark’s extensive dairy industry experience includes various senior executive positions within Tatua, the New Zealand Dairy Group (General Manager), Fonterra (Managing Director Asia Ingredients), Livestock Improvement (CEO) and PGG Wrightson (CEO).
+He is also an Independent Director of Dairy Goat Co-operative.

 B.M.S., M.B.A., PhD (Waikato)